Jo-R/HooksTalk/hooks.md

   - think about effects as synchronising the UI rather than as responding to lifecycle events https://overreacted.io/a-complete-guide-to-useeffect/

+  - an example of useCallback was Email input focus issue: another component (email known) was rerendering because of callbacks being passed down as props -> that getting the focus so the issue was prevented by wrapping those in useCallback

 ## Write your own hooks

 - resuse stateful behaviour between components